samchin89/IQOPTION-ML-TRADER/README.md

 ## Contribute with Community

-Do fork
+Do fork<br>
-do your changes
+do your changes<br>
-do merge request with an explanation to be easy to understand why and what you have changed Be happy !!!
+do merge request with an explanation to be easy to understand why and what you have changed<br>
+Be happy !!!

 Please send me suggestions ... feedbacks are welcome